tldr-pages/tldr/pages/linux/legit.md

 # legit

-> Complementary command-line interface for Git.
+> Complementary command line interface for Git.
 > More information: <https://frostming.github.io/legit>.

 - Switch to a specified branch, stashing and restoring unstaged changes: